fassko/fassko.github.io/_posts/2019-02-12-animating-shapes-in-ios.md

 ## Combining multiple animations

-Next step is to combine multiple `CGPath` animations together.
-For that we can use the `CAAnimationGroup`.
-That allows multiple animations to be grouped and run concurrently.
+The next step is to combine multiple `CGPath` animations together.
+To accomplish this, we can use `CAAnimationGroup`, which allows multiple animations to be grouped and run concurrently.

-Be aware that you need to set correctly `beginTime` for each animation so they start one after another.
-Animation properties like `duration`, `autoReverses`, `repeatCount` and others need to set on animation group object.
+Be aware that you need to set correct `beginTime` for each animation so that they would start one after another.
+Animation properties like `duration`, `autoReverses`, `repeatCount` and others need to be set on the animation group object.

 ````swift
 let animationGroup = CAAnimationGroup()